Benehiko/Anzen-Learning/README.md

 # Anzen-Learning
-Anzen-Learning was a PHP written website used for a lecture
+Anzen-Learning was a PHP written website used to host a lecture